LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

 \paragraph{File Discovery Performance:}

 To analyze the effectiveness of different methods in data discovery, we report recall, precision, and F1-score for the file discovery task, i.e., identifying the correct files required to answer each question.
-The results of this experiment, using Gemini 2.5 Pro as the backbone LLM, are presented in Table~\ref{tab:result-file-discovery}.
-The results in this table indicate that the blackboard system achieves the highest recall, precision, and F1-score compared to all baselines, both on average and across the three datasets.
+The results of this experiment, using Gemini 2.5 Pro as the LLM, are presented in Table~\ref{tab:result-file-discovery}.
+The results indicate that the blackboard system achieves the highest recall, precision, and F1-score, both on average and across the three datasets.
 In particular, for KramaBench, the blackboard system attains the highest F1-score in 4 out of 6 domains.
-We attribute this improvement to the design of the blackboard system, where the main agent does not directly assign requests to specific file agents, as in the master–slave setup.
-Instead, each file agent independently decides whether it can contribute based on its capabilities and data holdings, leading to more accurate and comprehensive file discovery.
+We attribute this improvement to the design of our method, where the main agent does not directly assign requests to specific file agents, as in the master–slave setup.
+Instead, each file agent independently decides whether it can contribute based on its data holdings, leading to more accurate file discovery.